Skip to content

 Listen to the form’s submit event to know when to send the users’ message to your server which will securely create a response using the Inconvo API.

-Take the answer from the response and add it to the qaPairs array.
+Take the message from the response and add it to the messageResponsePairs array.

 const handleSubmit = async (e) => {